-- " The difficulties they experienced with gaining and retaining meaningful employment. - " The impact of masking and the resulting fatigue that impacted on their work and wellbeing. - " The lack of understanding and awareness by employers results in Autistic people choosing not to disclose their autism. - " Inadequate workplace adjustments to ensure success in their roles.
+- " the difficulties they experienced with gaining and retaining meaningful employment - " the impact of masking and the resulting fatigues that impacted on their work and wellbeing - " the lack of understanding and awareness by employers results in Autistic people choosing not to disclose their autism - " inadequate workplace adjustments to ensure success in their roles.

-Improve knowledge, understanding and awareness of autism across the workforce.

-Create an accessible, inclusive and welcoming public sector where Autistic people can thrive.

-Increase opportunities for Autistic people to gain meaningful and lasting employment.

-Consider alternative employment initiatives when transitioning from education to employment.
+- Improve knowledge, understanding and awareness of autism across the workforce. - Create an accessible, inclusive and welcoming public sector where Autistic people can thrive. - Increase opportunities for Autistic people to gain meaningful and lasting employment. - Consider alternative employment initiatives for - transition from education to employment.

-Access to supports and services
+FOCUS AREA 4: Access to supports and services